Clients and Industries

 Sara also represents lawyers involved in investigations, disciplinary actions and reinstatement proceedings before the Board of Bar Overseers.

 After graduating law school, Sara served as a law clerk to the Hon.
 Boyce F. Martin, Jr., Chief Judge of the U.S. Court of Appeals for the Sixth Circuit.
 She joined Collora LLP in 2001, where she represented clients in state and federal court for five years.
 In 2006, Sara joined the Federal Public & Community Defenders’ National Sentencing Resource Project as a legal research-writing specialist.
 While there, she advocated for fairer and more appropriate sentencing policies and practices on behalf of the Defender community.
 She has drafted comments and testimony to the U.S. Sentencing Commission on proposed changes to the Sentencing Guidelines, assisted with sentencing cases before the U. S. Supreme Court, including co-authoring amici curiae briefs on behalf of the Federal Public and Community Defenders and the National Association of Federal Defenders in Gall v.
 United States, 2007 WL 2197511 (U.S. Sup.
 Ct.
 July 26, 2009) & Claiborne v.
 United States, 2006 WL 3760844 (U.S. Sup.
 Ct.
 Dec.
 18, 2006), and traveled nationwide training attorneys on sentencing advocacy and practice.
 She returned to Collora LLP in August 2010.

 Sample of Results in Practice *

-Sara set her sights on becoming a lawyer after reading “To Kill a Mockingbird” at 8 years of age.
+Sara set her sights on becoming a lawyer after reading “To Kill a Mockingbird” at 8 years-old.
 She is inspired by the notions of justice and fairness, and protecting the individual from governmental overreaching.
 She is pleased by anything that makes her think, laugh or both.